ksu-cis300-master/Homework-5-S24-Instructions-File-Compression/index.md

 ## 9. Performance

 The posted data files should compress/decompress with no noticeable delay.
-On my Lenovo laptop, it takes about 2 seconds to compress or decompress [The Complete Works of William Shakespeare](https://www.gutenberg.org/cache/epub/100/pg100.txt).
+On my Lenovo laptop, it takes about 2 seconds to compress or decompress [The Complete Works of William Shakespeare](https://www.gutenberg.org/cache/epub/100/pg100.txt) (5,638,549 bytes).
 If your response times are much different from this, factoring in what you know about your machine's performance, you may have implemented something inefficiently.

 ## 10. Submitting Your Solution